Kaltharos/RPGMods/README.md

 <details>
 <summary>Changelog</summary>

+`0.0.3`
+- Fixed bug with chat cooldown being applied twice the value of the config
+- Fixed bug with waypoint limits.

 `0.0.2`
 - Fixed bug on allies checking when it was called if plugin was never reloaded with Wetstone.